R-Tharun/R-Tharun/README.md

 - 🛠 Skilled in *Excel, SQL, Python, and Power BI*.
 - 🔍 Focused on data cleaning, exploratory data analysis, and visualization.
 - 🤖 Exploring *Machine Learning* to solve real-world business problems.
-- 🧠 I enjoy writing on Medium to explain concepts in *data analytics* and *ML*.
+- ✍ I write technical blogs on *Medium* explaining data and ML concepts clearly.
 - 💡 I believe every dataset has a story—my job is to tell it well.
 - 📫 Reach me at: *tharunragu2001@gmail.com*